skepfusky/batch-biscuits/README.md

-# batch-biscuits
+# Batch Biscuits
-Just for batch stuff for le nostalgia
+A collection of batch files to store on because why not